Prime Minister of Israel

 MK Mr. Ofir Akunis

-Israel's Minister of Science, Technology and Space
+Israel's Minister of Science and Technology

 Ofir Akunis was born in Tel Aviv in 1973.
 Prior to entering politics, he served in the IDF as a military journalist in the Department of the Head Educational Officer, and earned a B.A. in International Relations and Political Science.
 A former spokesman for the Likud, he served as Media Consultant to Likud Chairman Netanyahu, Advisor to the Minister of Finance, and Advisor to the Minister of Justice.
 He was elected to the Knesset in February 2009, serving as Deputy Speaker of the Knesset, Chair of the Knesset Economic Affairs Committee, and a member of various other committees.
 In March 2013 Ofir Akunis was appointed Deputy Minister in the Prime Minister's Office.
 In December 2014 he was also appointed Deputy Minister of Environmental Protection.
 In May 2015 he was appointed Minister and in September 2015, Minister of Science and Technology.
 He is married and a father of two.